andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 This section deals with the conversion of XML data returned from the BGG API into an appropriate format for storage and analysis.

 ### Structure of Input XML Data
 Below is an example of a retrieved XML file, formatted for readability (with ellipses indicating abbreviated chunks).
-The root is an `<items>` tag containing many `<item>` tags.
-Each `<item>` has a number of subtags for attributes of the boardgame such as `<name>`, `<yearpublished>`, `<playtime>`, etc. As well, several `<poll>` tags contain data about polls users can vote on, and `<link>` tags contain information to types of data contained in other tables, such as types of boardgame mechanics the game uses, or the publisher of the game.
+The root is an `<items>` tag containing hundreds of individual `<item>` tags.
+Each `<item>` tag has a number of subtags for board game attributes such as `<name>`, `<yearpublished>`, `<playtime>`, etc. As well, several `<poll>` tags contain data about polls that users vote on, whereas multiple `<link>` tags link to additional data about e.g. the types of boardgame mechanics the game uses or the publisher of the game.
 Subtags of the `<statistics>` tag contain information about BGG user ratings and how many users own the game, have it on their wishlist, etc.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>